Emergency Pet Care Resources in Lancaster County PA

 Hours: 24/7 emergency care

-LVESC is the primary 24-hour emergency veterinary hospital serving Lancaster, Lititz, Elizabethtown, and surrounding areas.
+LVESC is the main 24 hour emergency hospital serving Lancaster, Lititz, Elizabethtown, and surrounding areas.
 They handle critical care, surgery, internal medicine, and emergency stabilization.

 VCA Smoketown Animal Hospital